OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart-yo.md

 ## Create the add-in project

 Click the following button to create an add-in project using the Office Add-ins Development Kit for Visual Studio Code.
+You'll be prompted to install the extension if don't already have it.
 A page that contains the project description will open in Visual Studio Code.

 > [!div class="nextstepaction"]
 > [Create an add-in in Visual Studio Code](vscode://msoffice.microsoft-office-add-in-debugger/open-specific-sample?sample-id=word-get-started-with-dev-kit)